 - Heating the almond milk is a critical step.
 This kills any unwanted bacteria or mold spores that may have made it into the milk via the blender or nut milk bag.
 Heating also activates the starch and agar which thickens the yogurt.

-- Avoid double dipping of spoons or dipping fingers into the almond milk once it has been heated.
+- Avoid double dipping of spoons or dipping your fingers into the almond milk while it's cooling.

 - If the yogurt develops a pinkish color, often referred to as "pink mold," this indicates contamination with bacteria, and the yogurt should be discarded.